AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

    * CCPA opt-out-of-sale audience segments for users who submitted opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA).

-* All of your imported first-party data segments.
+* All of your imported first-party data segments, including segments that were translated to universal IDs.

 * All of your imported custom third-party data segments.